-- Glasgow to Fort William/ Mallaig - Edinburgh / Glasgow to Oban (on Sundays during June, July and August) - Edinburgh / Glasgow to Aberdeen / Inverness - Aberdeen to Inverness and Inverness to Kyle of Lochalsh / Thurso / Wick
+- Glasgow to Oban, Fort William and Mallaig

+- Edinburgh and Glasgow to Aberdeen

+- Edinburgh and Glasgow to Inverness

+- Aberdeen to Inverness

+- Inverness to Kyle of Lochalsh, Thurso and Wick

 You can reserve seats on these routes when buying tickets or booking assistance.
-You can book up to 12 weeks before you travel, at one of our ticket offices or by calling our assisted travel team.
-You may not be able to reserve seats and book wheelchair spaces 12 weeks in advance when major engineering work is affecting these routes.
+You can book up to 8 - 12 weeks before you travel, at one of our ticket offices or by calling our assisted travel team.
+You may not be able to reserve seats and book wheelchair spaces 8 - 12 weeks in advance when major engineering work is affecting these routes.

 Wheelchair spaces are clearly marked with the accessibility symbol on windows and on the outside of the carriage doors nearest the wheelchair space.
+The designated accessible carriage is marked by an accessibility symbol making it more visible.
 However, on most of our trains, you cannot reserve seats and wheelchair spaces - you can only book assistance.
 Our staff will help you find a seat where possible, but will not be able to accompany you throughout your journey or provide personal care, such as help with eating, drinking, taking medication or using the toilet.
 If you need this extra help during your journey, we recommend you travel with a companion.